Budgeting Debt

 How much late or missed payments will affect your credit will also depend on the length of time your account is delinquent.
 For example, making a late payment within three days of the due date may affect your credit for just a month or so, while missing a payment for a longer period of time may stay on your credit history for several years.

-The reason a late or missed payment on a car loan can affect your credit score so significantly is because payment history has the most impact on your overall score.
+The reason a late or missed payment on a car loan can affect your credit score so significantly is that payment history has the most impact on your overall score.
 Your credit score is determined by a combination of five different financial factors, they are:

 Understand Your Options When It Comes to Your Car Payment